 When problems start to take over a marital relationship, sometimes they are not even that obvious.
 Or at least not a big deal as you thought it would be.
 However, there are subtle signs that may let you believe that things are not the way it used to be.
 Therefore, before you end up signing a divorce paper that could ruin your family in the future, please stop overlooking these marriage issues.
+“We can begin to see our spouses as an extension of ourselves—an extension that parks in the wrong spots, picks the wrong shirts on date night, and always leaves a mess for us to clean up,” says Alisa Ruby Bash, Malibu-based licensed marriage therapist.

 The “Us” To “I”